What kind of leader are you? Really?

 5. The Reflective Challenge

-- Would I feel valued under my leadership?
+- Would I feel heard and respected under my leadership?

 Closing Thought